The Woman Who Married a Shrimp

 NFTs & IRL:

-The NFT transactions can directly affect the stage performance.
-The moment an online audience member purchases an NFT, Azumaru will act out the choreography associated with that specific NFT.
+The theatre stage transforms into a ritual space where symbolic gestures are re-invented and collected during a duet between a dancer and his holographic alter ego.
+The NFT transactions - additional gestures - can directly affect the stage performance.
+The moment an online audience member activates their purchased NFT, Azumaru will act out the choreography associated with that specific NFT.
 This action mirrors the "act of looking through the hole" from the Inuit myth, which allows us to cross a threshold and gain insight into a hidden world.
+As an audience member in the theatre, you will receive a secret to hold or to use as an interpretative key to the dance.

 The performance may last between 45 and 60 minutes, depending on how many NFT transactions are made during the show.
 You do not need to have an understanding of NFTs or be an active user of blockchain to fully enjoy the stage performance.
 As an audience member in the theatre, you are not allowed to make NFT transactions during the live show.
 However, you may purchase the NFTs as a collectible before or after the show, or you can be an online participant on another day that the show runs.